 Tipping is not required in Egypt, however, it is part of the culture.
 Generally is a small amount is acceptable, 5 E£ for smaller bills and 10 E£ for larger bills.
 Service is included at some restaurants for up to 10%.
 For sheesha, if service is good, it is proper to tip the sheesha server.
 Leaving a tip on the table will go to the server, towards any drinks or food purchased.
 To tip the sheesha guy, leave coins in the sheesha tray.
 Don’t be surprised if locals ask for more money and tips, even if a price has been agreed upon.
 Just say no. Lastly, always check your change.
 I can’t count on both hands how many times we were short-changed.
 Kindly ask them to give you the correct change.

-Safety in Egypt is a concern and there is no way to avoid this topic.
+Safety in Egypt is a concern and no way to avoid this topic.
 Facts speak for themselves.
 In 2015 several incidents occurred.
 The deaths of several tourists in the Western Desert by the Egyptian government (they mistakenly thought they were terrorists), an attempted suicide bomb in Luxor at the Karnak Temple, and the kidnapping of an Italian student in the Sinai all made international headlines.
 There also were two mysterious plane crashes.
 The Metrojet 9268 in October of 2015 from Sharm el Sheikh airport en route to Russia was suspected to have a bomb.
 EgyptAir flight 804 suddenly crashed into the Mediterranean while en route from Paris to Cairo.

 While Egypt has been hit by terrorism in recent years, we did not feel threatened or unsafe while visiting the country.
 We do not recommend going to the desert without a quality and proper tour guide and stay away from the northern part of the Sinai.
 While some may find the risk too high to go to Egypt, others see it as an opportune time to explore this amazing country with little to no crowds.